 Yodo and Kanzaki River Loop

 Starting with the simple (for anyone who just wants to squeeze a quick 40km to 60km ride into a couple of hours), the Yodo and Kanzaki River loop is flat and mostly follows along riverside cycle paths avoiding traffic.

 View on Strava >

 Yodo River up and back

-It's common to see local cyclists on the Yodo River.
-It's pretty flat and with no cars around riders and cycle freely without worry.
-There are some safety barriers along the wide river path so every several kilometers you will need to slow down and negotiate the barriers.
+The Yodo River is popular with locals.
+It's flat and with no cars around riders can cycle freely without worry.
+There are some safety barriers along the wide river path so you will need to slow down every few kilometers to negotiate them.

-How far you ride along the Yodo River is entirely up to you but many local riders stop at the Yodo River Mikawa Goryu Meeting place.
+How far you ride along the river is up to you but many local riders stop at the Yodo River Mikawa Goryu Meeting place.
 Here there is a resting area and tower for viewing where the Yodo River meets the Kizu, Katsura and Uji Rivers.